Get Independent Play ideas for babies through preschoolers so that you can meal prep in peace. It really is possible!

 - Create a sensory bin: Set your kids up at the kitchen table with a large, shallow, plastic container and fill it with dry rice or elbow pasta.
 Add some measuring cups, funnels, cars, Dinos, My Little Ponies… you get the idea.
 You can also bury some treasures for them to find.

 Preschool to Grade School.
-Life gets a bit easier to prep as kids get older but at this age they still can get bored and/or fight with their siblings.
+Life gets a bit easier to prep as kids get older and more adept at independent play.
+Still, at this age they can get bored and/or fight with their siblings.
 Here's our top ideas to keep them happy.

 - Play dough table.
 Set up your kitchen table with play dough, molding tools and/or items around your house like buttons, rolling pins, cookie cutters, toothpicks (for older kids).
 Let them get busy with their creativity.